michaelhaar/type-safe-sql-query/README.md

 import type { InferReturnTypeFromSelectStatement } from "sql2typescript";
 import type { Tables } from "./tables";

-type Result = InferReturnTypeFromSelectStatement< "SELECT * FROM users WHERE name = ?
-AND age > ?",
+type Result = InferReturnTypeFromSelectStatement<"SELECT * FROM users WHERE name = ?
+AND age > ?", Tables>;
-  Tables
->
 // Result is: { id: number, name: string, age: number, email: string }[]

-type Params = InferParamsTypeFromSelectStatement< "SELECT * FROM users WHERE name = ?
-AND age > ?",
+type Params = InferParamsTypeFromSelectStatement<"SELECT * FROM users WHERE name = ?
+AND age > ?", Tables>;
-  Tables
->
 // Params is: [string, number]

-type ResultWithAlias = InferReturnTypeFromSelectStatement< "SELECT name AS fullName, age FROM Users",
+type ResultWithAlias = InferReturnTypeFromSelectStatement<"SELECT name AS fullName, age FROM Users", Tables>;
-  Tables
->
 // ResultWithAlias is: { fullName: string, age: number }[]
 ```